Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Experimental Results

 We record rewards versus training time to indicate performance during the training process and present the curves in Fig. \ref{fig:training}.
 It's obvious that our training approach can improve the performance with a faster pace, which indicates a higher training efficiency.
 By utilizing the pre-trained cost net, our training pipeline can omit the real path planning and execution, thus obtaining pseudo environment rewards quickly.

-{\bf Case Studies:} We report cases to qualitatively demonstrate the performance of IPP.
-As shown in Fig. \ref{fig:case_ip}, the direct manipulation to goal pose of repellent will be failed due to the limitation of the execution space of the manipulator.
-In this case, IPP will plan an appropriate intermediate pose.
-By standing the repellent first, the robot can easily rotate it to the goal pose, thus completing the whole rearrangement process.
-For cases like Fig. \ref{fig:case_wo_ip}, where the object can be directly manipulated to the goal pose, our IPP will predict the goal pose as the next object pose, which omits the intermediate transition process.
+{\bf Case Studies:} We report cases to qualitatively demonstrate the performance of RPP.
+As shown in Fig. \ref{fig:case_ip}, the direct manipulation to goal pose of ``repellent'' {(one of the object models used in our experiments)} will be failed due to the limitation of the execution space of the manipulator.
+In this case, RPP will plan an appropriate {reorientation} pose.
+By standing the ``repellent'' first, the robot can easily rotate it to the goal pose, thus completing the whole rearrangement process.
+For cases like Fig. \ref{fig:case_wo_ip}, where the object can be directly manipulated to the goal pose, our RPP will predict the goal pose as the next object pose, which omits the {reorientation} transition process.

 {\bf Single-time Planning:} As a whole system, we compare our solver with baselines with 10 testing cases containing 10 different objects (with known models) in unseen scenarios.
 For each testing case, the robot should rearrange the assigned object from the assigned initial pose to the goal pose in a scenario containing at least 5 objects.